 It’s preferable to buy pearls at a specialized outlet rather than a souvenir shop, and never buy a pearl from a person on the street.
 A reputable dealer will always give you an invoice or certificate verifying the authenticity of your pearl.
 If you’ve made an expensive choice, ask the dealer to make a fresh X-ray right in front of you in order to be sure of the quality.

 David Stanley has spent much of the past three decades on the road.
 He has crossed six continents overland and visited 177 of the planet’s 245 countries and territories.
 His travel guidebooks to the South Pacific, Micronesia, Alaska, Eastern Europe, and Cuba opened those areas to budget travelers for the first time.
-His authoritative website is www.southpacific.org.
+He is now retired.